braden-w/whispering/README.md

 Whispering is an open-source project designed to streamline your voice-to-text experience by leveraging the OpenAI Whisper API.

+Whispering enables you to bring seamless speech-to-text capabilities to your workflow without context switching between websites.
+By eliminating manual transcribing and excessive button clicks, you can save time, boost productivity, and type faster.

+## Features

 Whispering offers two key functionalities:

-1. **Recording Button for Chat GPT**: The extension adds a handy recording button in the ChatGPT website, enabling you to record and generate transcriptions from your voice directly in the chat.
+1. **Recording Button for ChatGPT**: The extension adds a handy recording button in the ChatGPT website, enabling you to record and generate transcriptions from your voice directly in the chat.
 2. **Keyboard shortcut**: Access Whisper's speech-to-text anywhere with a single keyboard shortcut

 After transcription is completed, it is automatically copied into your clipboard and can be configured to automatically paste.

-## Why Whispering?

-Whispering enables you to bring seamless speech-to-text capabilities to your workflow without context switching between websites.
-By eliminating manual transcribing and excessive button clicks, you can save time, boost productivity, and type faster.Instead, effortless record and paste your transcription.

 <!-- ![Whispering Banner](https://whispering.bradenwong.com/assets/Banner.png) -->